padhmapriya06/MEALY_1101/README.md

 endmodule
 # Output:
 # Result:
-Thus the verilog program for 16bit ALU has been simulated and verified successfully.
+Thus the verilog program for  has been simulated and verified successfully.